SELECT A TOPIC:

 Which design platforms does Glowforge work with?

-Glowforge is compatible with JPG, PNG, SVG, PDF, EPS, & a host of other file types.
-You can create files from a variety of different software platforms like Adobe Illustrator, Inkscape, Adobe Photoshop, GIMP, Autodesk 360, & Sketchup.
-We will offer integrations with some applications like Adobe Illustrator, but you can always upload files directly to our cloud service to have them printed to your Glowforge.
-There, it will automatically interpret them in a way that makes the most sense (engraving bitmaps, cutting lines) and show you a preview of the results.
+Glowforge is compatible with JPG, PNG, SVG, PDF, and other file formats.
+You can create Glowforge-compatible files from a variety of different software platforms like Adobe Illustrator, Inkscape, CorelDraw, Adobe Photoshop, GIMP, Autodesk 360, & Sketchup.
+To print a file, just drag-and-drop it directly on our app, which appears as a web page in your browser.
+Alternately, you can copy the contents of the file and paste it into the Glowforge dashboard.
+There, it will automatically interpret the information and show you a preview of the results.
 You can drag the images around on your material to position them where you want them.
-If you want even more control, you have the options of experimenting with settings like speed and power.

 What's the Glowforge catalog?